-Enjoy three spectacular days of hiking near Aspen, Colorado, plus afternoon tasting tour of Avalanche Cheese, one of Whoel Foods Market's favorite Cheese Makers.
+Enjoy three spectacular days of hiking near Aspen, Colorado, plus afternoon tasting tour hosted by our favorite Roaring Fork Valley Cheese Maker.

 Aspen, Colorado, is blessed with more than 300 days of sunshine, world-class hiking trails for hikers of all abilities, and gorgeous high-mountain peaks.
 If you’ve seen photos of Colorado’s Rockies, chances are they show the iconic Maroon Bells near Aspen, a mecca for outdoors lovers.